JensKaiser96/graph_topper/README.md

 the methods are defined)
 - More compact graph definition (define node and incoming edges in one line)
 - Avoids error-prone string references (by using method names by default)
-- Retails all functionality of `lang-graph`
+- Retains all functionality of `langgraph`

 ---